New Law Ensures Equivalent Access to Digital Tools for All of Maryland’s K-12 Students

-Dr. Jonathan Lazar, director of the Trace R&D Center and professor in the UMD iSchool, worked closely with disability advocacy groups including the National Federation for the Blind of Maryland (NFB of MD) and legislators to craft the bill and testified in support of the measure.
+Dr. Jonathan Lazar, professor in the UMD iSchool, worked closely with disability advocacy groups including the National Federation of the Blind of Maryland (NFB of MD) and legislators to craft the bill and testified in support of the measure.
 Dr. Lazar describes the new statute as both a civil rights law and a cost savings law.
 First, it requires that Maryland’s school systems procure only accessible digital tools for instructional purposes, ensuring that all students including students with disabilities have equivalent access to the tools provided to advance their education.
 Second, the law shifts the liability risk for inaccessibility from the school systems to the vendors of digital tools by including an indemnification clause.
 This means that companies cannot simply claim that their technology is accessible, but instead are fully accountable for these claims, including assuming responsibility for remediation if necessary as well as any liability for inaccessibility.

 As Dr. Lazar explained in his testimony before the Maryland Senate Education, Health, and Environmental Affairs Committee: “When a county Board of Education acquires digital technology or content and later determines that it is inaccessible, it often requires extra expenses to remediate the technology, as well as a time delay in access for students with disabilities.
 But, the Board of Education should have never procured the technology in the first place, if the technology was not accessible.
 By having formal processes in place, the cost, risk, and responsibility are transferred to the vendor, rather than the county Boards of Education.”